The Watch You Don’t Have to Think About – Vertex M100A

 Photo by Chris Antzoulis

-My collection resembles the aftermath of placing a stick of dynamite in Elton John’s wardrobe, teal pilot’s watches, bronze divers, a tiger’s eye and marble dial that felt like self-expression at the time.
+My collection resembles the aftermath of placing a stick of dynamite in Elton John’s wardrobe, as it can get wild, sometimes sparkly, and I’m definitely all over the place.
 Each watch has a vibe.
 Each vibe comes with responsibility.
-And some mornings, I don’t have the bandwidth for responsibility.
+And with great power comes great…wait, what the hell was I talking about?

 Grab-and-Go vs. Goes-with-Anything